‘This journey for me is far from over’: Rashaad Penny making case for expanded role with Seahawks in 2022

 Oh, how quickly things have changed.

-Over the past few weeks, Penny has revitalized the Seahawks’ dormant rushing attack, and as a lost season creeps toward its depressing conclusion he has become one of the few bright spots for a team that slumped to 5-10 on Sunday following a disastrous 25-24 loss to the Chicago Bears at home.
+Over the past few weeks, Penny has revitalized the Seahawks’ dormant rushing attack, and as a lost season creeps toward its depressing conclusion, he has become one of the few bright spots for a team that slumped to 5-10 on Sunday, Dec.
+26, following a disastrous 25-24 loss to the Chicago Bears at home.

 This, no doubt, is the version of Penny the Seahawks thought they were getting when they made him their first-round draft pick in 2018.